miguelalarcos/model2rform/README.md

 * nested: you can pass an object of initial values.
 * nested array: you can pass an index position of the array meaning the object to display; you can pass an object of initial values if previously you have passed '-1'.

+The rule to know if a subform will be invisible or not is to know if the path to the subobject exists.

 The delete of objects is implemented setting the attr *\_valid* to false.
 You have to use the class method *setInvalid*.